plan vs actual review

 • Where deviation began, not just where it ended

-• How long deviation persisted before correction
+• How long deviation persisted

-• Where recovery occurred or failed
+• Where recovery occurred or did not occur

-• Objective after-action review
+• More consistent after-action review

-• Reduced narrative reconstruction
+• Reduced manual reconstruction

-How Teams Use This Signal
+How Evaluators Use This Module

 • Preserve contextual evidence for review